lindig/lipsum/README.md

 combination with Markdown as a syntax for documentation and to include it with literate programs that I release as open source.

-## Implementation and Installation from GitHub

-Lipsum is implemented in [Objective Caml](http://caml.inria.fr/).
-While Objective Caml is available on the Windows platform, this distribution assumes a Unix environment.
-It is developed on Mac OS X but should compile equally well on a Linux system.
-For compilation, the following tools are
-required:

-* Objective Caml
-* pod2man (part of standard Perl distributions)
-* Make
-* Unix tools called from the Makefile: install, cp

-Lipsum depends on the regular expression library Re that you need to install.
-I recommend installing it using Opam:

-        $ opam install re

-To compile Lipsum, adjust the Makefile and run `make`.
-In particular, you might want to adjust the `PREFIX` variable that controls where the lipsum binary and the manual are getting installed.

-        $ make
-        $ make install
-        or
-        $ make PREFIX=/usr/local install

 ## Documentation

 Lipsum comes with a Unix manual page `lipsum.1` that is generated from